Post Summary: Four Things to Check When SEO Isn’t Moving

 When someone comes to us and says they paid for SEO and nothing happened, we don’t start with their content calendar or their keyword list.
 We start with three things.

-Third — links.
+Third, links.
 We pull up every backlink pointing to the site and check for toxic ones.
 If someone paid for SEO and the links aren’t niche-relevant, that’s usually the first red flag.
-If the links are niche-relevant and from real sites in this country, they should have helped.
-When they didn’t, the problem is usually upstream — structure or content.
+If the links are niche-relevant and from real sites, they should have helped.
+When they didn’t, the problem is usually upstream, structure or content.

-But let’s start with the DIY version, because it happens constantly.
-A business hires a marketing person — maybe someone with zero experience in search — and that person is somehow doing blogs and posts and trying to find backlinks.
-That’s just a recipe for disaster.
+One is the DIY version.
+A business hires a marketing person with no search experience, and that person is doing blogs and posts and hunting for backlinks.
 Even SEO professionals get it wrong.
-Handing it to someone who’s learning on the job with your money and your rankings is a gamble that almost never pays off.
+Someone learning on the job with your money and your rankings almost never pays off.

-On the provider side, the most common failure is PBN networks — private blog networks.
+On the provider side, the most common failure is PBN networks, private blog networks.
 These are spammy link farms designed to trick Google into thinking your site has authority.
 They worked years ago.
 Google is onto all of it now.
-A provider selling PBN links in 2026 is either behind the curve or hoping you don’t know the difference.
+PBN links sold in 2026 don’t work, whatever the reason they’re still being sold.

-And here’s the thing that makes this industry dangerous: if you don’t know the right question to ask, this is an industry where you will get screwed and taken advantage of.
+And here’s the thing that makes this industry dangerous: if you don’t know the right question to ask, this is an industry where you will get screwed and taken advantage of, because the playbook produces a professional-looking report and no organic movement, month after month.
 That’s not cynicism.
 That’s pattern recognition from years of cleaning up other people’s messes.

 That’s a common trick, and it’s worth understanding why it works.
 If you’re running ads and SEO at the same time and the provider sends you a combined traffic report, you can’t tell where the results are coming from unless you know what to look for.
 The ads produce clicks.
 The SEO produces nothing.
 But the report says “traffic is up” and the client assumes both are working.